-Is direct mail still effective in 2018?
+Is direct mail still effective?

 When you use direct mail correctly, it can be an extremely helpful tool in your advertising toolbox.
 You can "speak" directly to your audience and give them detailed information about your brand.
 In addition, you can easily track the success of a campaign.